Wael-Morjen/canva-web-app/README.md

 - [React Webcam](https://www.npmjs.com/package/react-webcam): Integrated to enable webcam functionality, allowing users to take snapshots.
 - [Next.js](https://nextjs.org/): Chosen for building a fast, scalable, and SEO-friendly React application with server-side rendering.
 - [Tailwind CSS](https://tailwindcss.com/): Utilized for a utility-first CSS approach to styling components.
-- [Jest](https://jestjs.io/): Employed for testing the application and ensuring code quality.
 - [ESLint](https://eslint.org/): Used for linting the code and maintaining a consistent coding style.
 - [GitHub](https://github.com/): Hosts the project and provides version control.